Outcast. Bi-Polar. Crazy. Schizo. Anti-social. Disabled. Broken. Delusional.

 This is why it’s particularly important to carefully craft the language around mental health so it doesn’t further harm the people that need the most help.

 We have to responsibly observe the powerful (and often distorted) way we use words like disorder, illness, or pathology, and understand the far-reaching effects these labels can have for the duration of an entire life.
-This is especially true when a person’s diagnosis or mental health history is used to justify increased medication intake, prolonged hospitalization, or social rejection.
+This is especially true when a person’s diagnosis or mental health history is used to justify excessive medication intake, unnecessarily prolonged hospitalization, or social rejection.

-These are Catch-22’s that are far too evident in the traditional healing world, and they can keep the person in need stuck in the quicksand of institutions, over-worked systems, or community programs that rarely support their highest outcome.
+These are Catch-22’s that are far too evident in the traditional healing world, and they can keep the person in need stuck in the quicksand of institutions, over-worked systems, or community programs that rarely support their highest wellbeing.

 According to the National Alliance on Mental Illness, that number is staggeringly high: 1 in 5 Americans are affected by mental illness each year.